Minimal genera of open 4-manifolds: Introduction

-Classification theory for smooth structures on a fixed topological manifold is completely anomalous in dimension 4.
-While the theory becomes trivial in dimensions $<4$ and reduces to obstruction theory in dimensions $>4$, the 4-dimensional theory is much more subtle and complicated.
-The initial shock of discovery came the early 1980s, when the foundational theories of Freedman and Donaldson completed prior work of Casson to show that Euclidean 4-space $\R^4$ has exotic smooth structures, even though obstruction theory is trivial on contractible manifolds.
-It soon developed that $\R^4$ and many other open 4-manifolds have uncountably many diffeomorphism types of smoothings, arising in continuous families unique to dimension 4.
-On compact 4-manifolds, even in the simply connected case, there are frequently infinitely (necessarily countably) many smooth structures, whereas obstruction theory predicts only finitely many in any dimension and uniqueness for simply connected, smoothable 4-manifolds.
-The compact theory pioneered by Donaldson is very concrete, with explicitly specified smooth 4-manifolds distinguished by invariants that can often be computed and applied to basic topological problems.
-For example, the adjunction inequality for these invariants provides information about the minimal genus of smoothly embedded surfaces representing a given homology class.
-In contrast, the traditional theory for open 4-manifolds is very indirect.
-The smoothings are rarely specified explicitly, and are typically distinguished by indirect proofs by contradiction.
-There is a shortage of invariants that can be computed, or even explicit manifolds for which to compute them.
-The adjunction inequality is known for the special class of open 4-manifolds called Stein surfaces, but outside of that context, minimal genera of embedded surfaces appear not to have been previously investigated on open 4-manifolds.
-The present article begins a systematic study of smoothing theory on open 4-manifolds via minimal genera.
-In contrast with the compact case, it seems much easier to construct smoothings on open 4-manifolds with prespecified control of minimal genera, and these genera can be packaged into powerful invariants.
-We significantly broaden the range of open 4-manifolds known to exhibit exotic smooth structures (or infinitely or uncountably many), sometimes with explicitly computed invariants on explicit manifolds.
-We also examine compatibility with older methods, sometimes exhibiting uncountably many smoothings for each choice of minimal genera.
-The overall intent is to sharpen our focus on open 4-manifolds by integrating our understanding of compact phenomena into the noncompact world.
+While this question seems to have languished in recent years, its compact analog continues to be extensively studied.
+Compact 4--manifolds frequently have infinitely many smoothings (necessarily countably many), in defiance of the high dimensional obstruction theory.
+The compact theory, descended from Donaldson's pioneering work \cite{D2}, is very concrete, with explicitly specified smooth 4--manifolds distinguished by invariants that can often be computed and applied to basic topological problems.
+For example, the {\em adjunction inequality} for these invariants provides information about the minimal genus of smoothly embedded surfaces representing a given homology class.
+In contrast, the traditional theory for open 4--manifolds is very indirect.
+The smoothings are rarely specified explicitly, and are typically distinguished using proofs by contradiction.
+There is a shortage of computable invariants, or even explicit manifolds for which to compute them.
+The adjunction inequality is known for the class of open 4--manifolds called Stein surfaces, but outside of that context, minimal genera of embedded surfaces appear not to have been previously investigated on open 4--manifolds.
+The present article addresses these issues by systematically studying smoothing theory on open 4--manifolds via minimal genera.
+In contrast with the compact case, it seems much easier to construct smoothings on open 4--manifolds with prespecified control of minimal genera, and these genera can be packaged into powerful invariants.
+We make substantial progress on the above question, sometimes with explicitly computed invariants on explicit manifolds.
+The overall intent is to elucidate open 4--manifolds by importing compact techniques into the noncompact world.